calekochenour/workflow-structure/README.md

 # Open Reproducible Science: Workflow Structure

 One key to open reproducible science is to provide rigorous organization of all workflow code.
-Not just for someone else to use, but also for you, if and when you return to the project after some time and/or when the project complexity increases.
+Not just for someone when you send your project to someone else.
+A future version of yourself will also benefit when you return to an organized project after some time away.

 This repository provides a Python script and Jupyter Notebook both containing an example workflow structure for open reproducible science projects.
 The example workflow contains the following stages: